 You believe in the importance of employee satisfaction surveys.
 Nevertheless, there’s been a lot of criticism in recent years, including complaints that employee surveys:

 - Don’t elicit honest responses

 - Are inconvenient

-But it is possible to produce a survey that gives you the data you need while also providing a positive experience for employees.
+But it is possible to produce a survey that gives you the data you need while also providing a positive employee experience.

 To do this, you need to pick the right questions for your survey that provide the most amount of information.

-Here are 19 questions you should include in this year’s employee engagement survey and why they’re important.
+Here are 19 questions you should include in this year’s employee satisfaction survey and why they’re important.

 Do you feel valued for your contributions?

 There once was an unspoken agreement between employers and employees that worker loyalty meant something.